KimReachna/localnetwork/README.md

 ## Laboratory Work №4 - Initial network configuration

 Purpose of the work: To carry out preparatory work on the initial setup of the network switches.

+- Task:
+    1. It is required to make the initial configuration of the switches of the network shown in the L1 diagram.
+The initial setup means specifying the device name, its IP address, configuring password access to virtual terminals and consoles, configuring remote access to the device via ssh.

 ## Laboratory Work №5 - VLAN Configuration